Automation under scrutiny: How Germany can secure its leading role in robotics and Industry 4.0 – Creative image: Xpert.Digital

 - Big Data Analytics: Analyzing large amounts of data can optimize production processes and create new business models.

-SMEs in particular need support in implementing digital solutions.
-Initiatives such as the “Industry 4.0 Platform” could play an important role here.
+Small and medium-sized enterprises (SMEs) in particular need support in implementing digital solutions.
+Initiatives such as "Platform Industry 4.0" could play an important role here.

-5. Secure international competitiveness
+5. Securing international competitiveness

 Another important aspect is ensuring a fair competitive environment through political measures at the international level.